-I was fascinated to learn that German scientist Hermann von Helmholtz (1821-1894) once made a speech in which he shared how he achieved his creative insights.
+I was fascinated to learn that German scientist Hermann von Helmholtz (1821-1894) once made a speech in which he shared how he achieved his insights — by avoiding creative mistakes.
 Here is what he said:

 Often … [ideas] arrived suddenly, without any effort on my part, like an inspiration.… They never came to a fatigued brain and never at the writing desk.
 It was always necessary, first of all, that I should have turned my problem over on all sides to such an extent that I had all its angles and complexities “in my head.” … Then … there must come an hour of complete physical freshness and quiet well-being, before the good ideas arrived.
 Often they were there in the morning when I first awoke.… But they liked especially to make their appearance while I was taking an easy walk over wooded hills in sunny weather.

 Helmholtz articulated — more than 125 years ago — some of the basic principles that I also try to impart to the writers I work with: